WGLab/biocluster/07 Storage administration.md

 Sometimes a system may become extremely slow and unreponsive.
 Running `top` shows that I/O wait value is very high, suggesting that storage is the main reason.
 It is not straightforward to diagnose what is causing the problem, but there are a few things that you may try.

-First in `top`, press shift+f, and then press `n`, to sort all jobs by the memory usage.
+First in `top`, press `M`, to sort all jobs by the memory usage.
 It is possible that a specific job is using a very large amount of memory so that it begins to use up swap space, resulting in slow performance of the system.
 If so, kill this job.

 Next, do `iostat -x -d 2`, to check the I/O status for different devices in the system.
 A consistently high %util indicates potential problems with the volume.